tigera-solutions/fortinet-enablement/modules/setting-up-aws.md

 worker-2-ip = 10.99.2.X
 ```

-Note: If you never accepter Terms of Use for using Fortigate & FortiManager Pay-As-You-Go, you will be required to do so and the operation will fail and point you to the URL to go through that process.

-6. You should now be able to SSH into the `jumpbox` VM.
+6. You should now be able to SSH into the `jumpbox` VM using its public IP.